informalsystems/modelator/jekyll/docs/tla_basics_tutorials/generating_traces.md

 **The .tla and other referenced files are included [here](https://github.com/informalsystems/modelator/tree/main/jekyll/docs/tla_basics_tutorials/models).**

-Apalache allows you to generate more than trace that satisfies a given behavior specified by a [state invariant](https://apalache.informal.systems/docs/tutorials/symbmc.html?highlight=invariant#invariants) or [trace invariant](https://apalache.informal.systems/docs/apalache/invariants.html?highlight=trace#trace-invariants).
+Apalache allows you to generate more than one trace that satisfies a given behavior specified by a [state invariant](https://apalache.informal.systems/docs/tutorials/symbmc.html?highlight=invariant#invariants) or [trace invariant](https://apalache.informal.systems/docs/apalache/invariants.html?highlight=trace#trace-invariants).

 Generating multiple traces can be useful because different traces may give you insight into your system.
 There may be several different methods of exploiting the same vulnerability, for example.
 Generating multiple traces is also useful for [model-based testing](https://mbt.informal.systems/docs/modelator.html), where the goal is to use a model to generate tests for a software implementation of the system.